KasperKnop/WEB2/09 Testing/README.md

 ## 7. React Testing Library

-Use _Create React App_ and _React Testing Library_ to write a test for a `Counter` component containing a heading with a count and two buttons - one to increment the count and one to decrement the count.
+Use _Vite_, _Vitest_ and _React Testing Library_ to write a test for a `Counter` component containing a heading with a count and two buttons - one to increment the count and one to decrement the count.
 The test should verify that both buttons work as intended.
 Write the code to pass the test.

 <blockquote>
 <details>